ericeslinger/plump/README.md

 Basic stuff (move this to real documentation later)

-You should subclass DS.Base with your model type, but this isn't necessary if you want to do something strange.
+You should subclass Model with your model type, but this isn't necessary if you want to do something strange.
 Methods with a `$` prefix like `$get` and so on are the standard API (thinking the prefix will help prevent field name collisions with business logic stuff).
 Methods with `$$` prefixes are intended for internal use and not supported (they're convenience functions and used to expose some hooks to test code, and are